tordans/WPFBOGP/readme.txt

 = 2.0.7 =
 * fixes bug with certain plugins not showing description tags properly
-* added back self-close on meta tags to preserve xhtml compatability, html5 is forgiving. core does this.
+* added back self-close on meta tags to preserve xhtml compatibility, html5 is forgiving. core does this.

 = 2.0.6 =
 * The changes we made to fix the dollar sign in title problem caused big problems in wp admin. rolling back for now while we plan and recode a lot of the plugin w/ norcross for a bigger update.
 Just don't use dollar signs for now in titles. sorry. standby.